ngmaclaren/spatialEWS/README.md

 - Figure 4: `example-drug.R`
 - Figure 5: `example-drug.R`
 - Figure S1: `example-lattice.R`
 Create a subdirectory in your local clone called `./img/` before running those files.

-Sims are now available in `./data/sims.tar`.
+To reproduce `./data/EWS-data.RData` itself (i.e., to recompute the EWS), extract `./data/sims.tar` to a directory called `./data/sims/` (there will be 360 simulation output `.rds` files) and run `./prepare-EWS-data.R`.

+Finally, to re-run our classification results and produce the raw data for Figure 3 and the numeric results presented in the manuscript, section II B, see `./classification-results.R`.

+Note that both `./prepare-EWS-data.R` and `./classification-results.R` take several seconds to run.
+Additionally, `./prepare-EWS-data.R` saves the current R environment, whatever it is, as a side effect.
+We recommend that you run `./prepare-EWS-data.R` in a clean session.